Famous Movie Scenes Without the Green Screen Magic main image

 “The Hobbit” - Before

-You know Ian McKellen is a pro when he can act out a whole scene including four other people all by himself.
+You know Ian McKellen is a pro when he can act out a whole scene, including four other people, all by himself.
 In this dinner table scene, most of the set elements are wrapped with green screen so that other characters and aspects of the shot can be edited in.
 Who knew they were all shot separately!

-If you are a fan of The Hobbit, you may know that the shooting methods used to create the dimensional eye-play in the movie included some creative editing and camera angles; making Gandalf look huge, and the hobbits quite small.
+If you are a fan of The Hobbit, you may know that the shooting methods used to create the dimensional eye-play in the movie included some creative editing and camera angles, making Gandalf look huge and the Hobbits quite small.
 The inner workings behind the scenes of this movie are truly interesting.

 Image via Redit